marshallswain/vue3-auth0-example/README.md

 # Using Vue3 with Auth0

-This repo demonstrates how to get Auth0 auth running in VueJS 3.0 application and `createWebHashHistory`.
+This repo demonstrates how to get Auth0 auth running in VueJS 3.0 application with vue-router's `createWebHashHistory`.

 To use this repo, you'll need to add a `.env` file to the project root and add two variables